Smart, flexible rostering for today’s way of working

 For the employees, it allows them to use the most popular devices to check the shifts for which they are rostered, as well as rest days, and even arrange shift swaps (subject to management authorisation where required).

-- Versatile planning module for Crown WMS; supplements and complements time and attendance software
+- Versatile planning module for Crown WFM; supplements and complements time and attendance software

 - Ideally suited to organisations and businesses running flexible shift systems